-- Solving the binary positive vs. negative problem automatically solves the three-category problem since neutral documents will simply lie near the boundary of the binary classifier, i.e., they'll be less negative than the negatives and less positive than the positives - There is less to learn from neutral documents than from documents with clearly defined sentiment
+- Solving the binary positive versus negative problem automatically solves the three-category problem because neutral documents will simply lie near the boundary of the binary classifier, that is, they will be less negative than the negatives and less positive than the positives. - There is less to learn from neutral documents than from documents with clearly defined sentiment.

-The purpose of this paper is to show that there is no basis for either of those myths and that neutrals can be exploited in interesting ways to great effect.
-The outline of the paper is as follows: In Section 2, we will introduce two test corpora corresponding to different types of neutral documents.
+The purpose of this article is to show that there is no basis for either of these myths and that neutrals can be exploited in interesting ways to great effect.
+The outline of the article is as follows: In Section 2, we will introduce two test corpora corresponding to different types of neutral documents.
 In Section 3, we will show that neutral documents do not necessarily lie close to the learned positive-negative boundary.
-In Section 4, we will show that using neutral training documents and standard multiclass learning methods leads to some improvement in classification accuracy but is still sub-optimal.
-In Section 5, we will show that properly combining the respective classifiers obtained by learning from pairwise coupling of classes (that is, positive vs. negative, positive vs. neutral, and negative vs. neutral) (Dietterich and Bakiri 1995, Fuernkranz 2002, Hastie and Tibshirani 1998) can potentially yield extremely significant improvement in overall classification accuracy.
+In Section 4, we will show that using neutral training documents and standard multiclass learning methods leads to some improvement in classification accuracy but is still suboptimal.
+In Section 5, we will show that properly combining the respective classifiers obtained by learning from pairwise coupling of classes (i.e., positive vs. negative, positive vs. neutral, and negative vs. neutral) (Dietterich and Bakiri 1995; Hastie and Tibshirani 1998; Fuernkranz 2002) can potentially yield extremely significant improvement in overall classification accuracy.